vrchat-community/creator-docs/Docs/docs/worlds/creating-your-first-world.md

 ## Step 1 - Setting up a scene

 The first thing you need is a Unity scene.
 You can either create a new scene, or open an existing Unity scene with pre-existing content.
-If you created a new project from VCC you can skip to [step 2](/worlds/creating-your-first-world/#step-2---creating-spawn-points).
+If you created a new project from the Creator Companion, skip to [step 2](/worlds/creating-your-first-world/#step-2---creating-spawn-points).

 With the scene open, you need to add a **VRC Scene Descriptor** to your scene.
 You can easily add it with the VRChat SDK: